-If you're moving to start work in a new country, traveling internationally or living overseas and still need links to home, then HSBC can help.
+If you're moving to start work in a new country/region, traveling internationally or living overseas and still need links to home, then HSBC can help.

 An international education can help broaden horizons.
 Make the most of studying abroad with HSBC.